 West of the Cascades might get all of the glory, but Eastern Oregon rivals the rest of the state with its own unique beauty — and without the crowds.
 It’s a land of extremes, from the deepest river gorge in North America to the highest road in all of Oregon; this region is full of surprises.
 Crackled playas, painted hills, soothing hot springs, and snow-capped peaks lay claim to the land east of the Cascades, offering visitors the chance to witness spectacular scenery, wildlife, and world-class adventures.

 Tucked away in the Northeastern corner of the state, Hells Canyon offers up a unique slice of Heaven.
-North America’s deepest river gorge straddles the border of Oregon and Idaho and is nestled beneath the jagged Seven Devils mountain range.
+North America’s deepest river gorge straddles the border of Eastern Oregon and Idaho and is nestled beneath the jagged Seven Devils mountain range.
 At 7,900 feet in depth and 10 miles wide, this geological giant has got the Grand Canyon beat by almost 2,000 feet.
 The rugged wilderness within Hells Canyon National Rec Area offer numerous outdoor recreation opportunities, along with wildlife viewing and the chance to explore artifacts from the past.

 Driving down Hells Canyon Road from the unincorporated town of Oxbow, the towering walls of the gorge climb higher and higher as the road meanders along the Snake River until reaching the Hells Canyon dam and Visitor Center.
 While there, hike along the Stud Creek trail to see the canyon from below or take the Hells Canyon Scenic Byway, a 213-mile loop, that takes you up along the rim.
 Get a birds-eye view at the Hells Canyon Overlook and at Hat Point, where you can scale the 60-foot lookout tower.
 During your stay, enjoy a jet boat tour through the canyon or a multi-day rafting trip for the more adventurous.
 Hells Canyon is also a popular fishing destination, where you’ll find a diverse array of aquatic life including steelhead, sturgeon, salmon, and bass.
 Along the shore, bears, big horned sheep, chukar, elk, and mountain goats call the canyon home.

-Hidden in the rain shadow of Steens Mountain, this cracked desert landscape is one of the most isolated and unique geographical features of Oregon.
+Hidden in the rain shadow of Steens Mountain, this cracked desert landscape is one of the most isolated and unique geographical features of Eastern Oregon.
 The 12-mile long and 7-mile wide desolate playa is actually an ancient alkali lakebed that remains dry from summer to late fall.
 The snow-capped Steens Mountain at the edge of the desert juxtaposed with the barren playa 5,000 feet below is like a sight out of a sci-fi movie—and the perfect playground for those seeking an adventure.

-Below the cracked earth, tectonic activity is responsible for not only the uplifting forces that formed the towering Steens, but also several geothermal springs in the region.
+Below the cracked earth, tectonic activity is responsible for not only the uplifting forces that formed the towering Steens, but also several geothermal springs in Eastern Oregon.
 Located on the edge of the desert, just north of the town of Fields, Alvord Hot Springs is an excellent place to relax and have a soak after a day of exploring.
 The water gets pumped out of the ground at a scalding 170 degrees but cools off to a human-friendly temperature when it reaches the concrete pools.
 Free 24hr access to the pools are included when you stay or camp or $10 for non-guests.
 The Alvord Hot Springs resort also offers easy access to the desert, or folks can use the primitive (and often bumpy) roads nearby.
 Camping is legal and free on the playa, just keep in mind the heat is extreme in the summer and to be aware of the weather and conditions, so you don’t get stranded.
 Camping closer to the edge where the earth is drier is advised.

 Hart Mountain Antelope Refuge